ScandEval/ScandEval/README.md

 >>> benchmark('<model_id>')
 ```

-To benchmark on a specific dataset, you simply specify the second argument:
+To benchmark on a specific dataset, you simply specify the second argument,
+shown here with the `AngryTweets` dataset again:
 ```python
 >>> benchmark('<model_id>', 'angry-tweets')
 ```